learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

 ## Customers and their Orders (a One-to-Many join)

-Return a list of customers first and last names along with each of their order numbers, order dates and statuses.
+Return a list of customer first and last names along with each of their order numbers, order dates and statuses.

 ```python